Pupppy44/mira/README.md

 While current development is focused on polishing the core kernel, future areas I'd like to explore include:
 * More advanced memory and process management.
 * A simple filesystem (FAT32 or a custom one).
-* Basic device drivers (PS/2 mouse, Sound Blaster 16 audio, etc.).
+* Basic device drivers (Sound Blaster 16 audio, etc.).
 * A minimal graphical user interface with window management.
 * User-mode applications (notepad, simple games).
 * Networking stack (UDP/TCP/IP).